 Heck, some might even give you the money without asking for a payback just to support you instead of borrowing you if they know who you are and what you really stand for when it comes to money and business.

-You can now borrow money from banks especially if you have been banking for a long time but the interest rate might be too much for you especially with the fact that you don’t know how fast the bedsheet business will start making profits.
+You can now borrow money from banks especially if you have been banking for a long time but the interest rate might be too much for you especially with the fact that you do not know how fast the bedsheet business will start making profits.

 4. Proceed to the Market